wallentx/termdvd/README.md

 If you're using a Unix system (like Linux, macOS, BSD, etc.), the program should work just fine.

-If you're using a Windows system, the program will only correctly work on Windows 10 or newer.
-This is because my program makes heavy use of ANSI escape codes, which aren't supported on older versions of Windows.
-If you attempt to run this program on one of those versions, then it will just display a bunch of jumbled text.
+If you're using a Windows system, the program should work on Windows XP or newer, but you'll need to install the colorama python module first.
+This can be done using pip, with the following command:

+`pip install colorama`

+You can learn more about colorama here: https://pypi.org/project/colorama

 # Getting the application
 Before downloading the program, make sure you have the correct version of Python on your machine. (see "compatibility info" above.)